-This project will add one general purpose lane (approximately four miles) between I-405 and I-5, including merging lanes between interchanges to smooth traffic flow.
-This segment will generally be constructed within the existing ROW.
-The general purpose lane will be funded with M2, state, and federal funds.
+Segment 1: This project will add one general-purpose lane (approximately four miles) between I-405 and I-5, including auxiliary lanes between interchanges to smooth traffic flow.
+The general-purpose lane will be funded with M2, state, and federal funds.
 Concurrent with these efforts, a second HOV lane will also be constructed between I-5 and I-405 with state and local funds.

-This project will add new lanes between I-5 and SR-22, including merging lanes between interchanges to smooth traffic flow.
+Segment 2: This project will add new lanes (approximately 7.5 miles) between I-5 and SR-22, including merging lanes between interchanges to smooth traffic flow.
 Operational improvements between SR-22 and SR-91 would also be incorporated.
-The environmental phase of this segment was completed in March 2020 and is ready to advance into design and construction This segment will generally be constructed within the existing ROW.
+The environmental phase of this segment was completed in March 2020 and is ready to advance into design and construction.
+This segment will generally be constructed within the existing ROW.